Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for

 Portable generators can not only make you and your family’s life much more bearable during a storm, but it can be used in the next camping trip or tailgating event.

-Take stock of what your budget is and what your needs are, then pick one of the portable generators on this list.
+Take stock of what your budget is and what your needs are, then pick one of the dual fuel generators on this list.
 You don’t want to be caught in a bad power outage without one.